Ensuring the safety, security, reliability, and effectiveness of the enduring stockpile LLNL Annual

-In FY 2019, LLNL completed Cycle 24 of the annual stockpile assessment.
-The process included a formal comprehensive peer review by the nuclear design laboratories (Livermore and Los Alamos) of each other's weapons systems.
-Laboratory scientists continue to improve the predictability of physics and engineering simulation codes that support the annual assessments and certification of weapons.
-LLNL completed all planned milestones for weapons surveillance activities and performed associated testing and analyses to assess the condition of and sustain the B83, W78, W80, and W87 stockpile systems.
+In FY 2015, LLNL completed required activities for Cycle 20 of the annual stockpile assessment.
+The process included comprehensive peer review by the nuclear design laboratories (LLNL and Los Alamos National Laboratory (LANL)) of each other’s weapons in the stockpile.
+Laboratory scientists continue to improve the baseline weapons-physics simulation codes that support annual assessments and certification of weapons.
+This year, for example, LLNL conducted highly detailed studies of detonation processes in high explosives.
+Assessment tools were also applied to close a significant finding investigation and complete requested analyses for LANL and NNSA headquarters.